Community > Clifton Park Sports Leagues, Teams & Clubs

 Lacrosse

-Dry land is not for everyone, so for those who scoff at landlubbers there is Shenendehowa Crew and the Knolls Swimming and Diving Club.
-Shenendehowa Crew is divided into modified, novice, and varsity.
+Dry land is not for everyone, so for those who scoff at landlubbers there are the Shenendehowa Crew and the Knolls Swimming and Diving Club.
+Shenendehowa Crew is divided into modified, freshman and varsity.
 The modified grade is for learners from 6th to 8th grade.
 Novice is a slightly higher level of rowing, aimed either at freshmen at a 9th grade level or for any beginners in high school.
 A participant is a novice for one year, learning the basics and training to be on a competitive level, and afterwards rows on varsity.
 There is a master level for adult crews.
 Competitions are mainly in the capital region, so wistful landlubbers may go to watch races and cheer for their favorite crews.
-The Knolls Swimming and Diving Club is a non-competitive club whose main focus is teaching the how-to of swimming and diving.
-Diving is taught with all age groups together, but swimming is divided into an 8 and under group and a 9 and over group.

-Lastly, for those of us who find ourselves more enthusiastic on the sidelines than on the fields, there are a number of local campuses with viable and impressive athletics programs, with basketball, baseball, cross country, golf, lacrosse, soccer, tennis, volleyball, water sports, etc. for men and women.
+Lastly, for those of us who find ourselves more enthusiastic on the sidelines than on the fields, there are a number of local campuses with viable and impressive athletics programs.
+Siena College, the College of Saint Rose, UAlbany, Rensselaer Polytechnic Institute and Union College are a few of the nearby campuses where locals can go and cheer for their college kids, alma maters, or just favorite sports.